 - 1. Ensure that the server is running.
 Remote subcommands require a running server. - 2.
-Update the user information by using the update-file-user subcommand. - 3.
-To apply your changes, restart Eclipse GlassFish.
+Update the user information by using the update-file-user subcommand. - To apply your changes, restart Eclipse GlassFish.
+See "To Restart a Domain" in Eclipse GlassFish Administration Guide.